ptakf/YouTubeStatsVueJs/README.md

   <sub>
     <img src="src/favicon.ico" height="40" width="40">
   </sub>
-  YouTubeStats
+  YouTubeStatsVuejs
 </h1>

 ***

 YouTubeStats is a web app that calculates and displays statistics based on data retrieved from the YouTube Data API.

+YouTubeStatsVuejs is a rewrite of YouTubeStats in Vuejs.

-Project developed by Maksym Malichenko, Filip Ptak and Maciej Jastrzębski.
+Project developed by Filip Ptak.

 ***
 ## How to run